Fee Schedule Frequently Asked Questions

 The treatment guidelines are a set of twelve rules published in Title 20, Chapter 5 of Arizona’s Administrative Code (see A.A.C.R20-5-1301through R20-5-1312).
-Please click here to view the Treatment Guideline Rules.
+Please click here to view the Treatment Guidelines.

 The Treatment Guidelines became effective October 1, 2016 and apply to the management of chronic pain and the use of opioids for all stages of pain management.

 The Arizona Physicians and Pharmaceutical Fee Schedule is not affected by the Treatment Guidelines.
-However, because of the Treatment Guidelines, two new codes have been added to the 2016/2017 Arizona Physician’s and Pharmaceutical Fee Schedule.
+However, because of the new Treatment Guidelines two new codes were added to the 2016/2017 Arizona Physician’s and Pharmaceutical Fee Schedule related to the Treatment Guidelines.
 These codes are to reimburse medical providers for time spent in telephone consultations with Peer Reviewers.

 AZ-099-001 = Peer to Peer interprofessional telephone consultations between treating physician or medical provider and Peer Reviewer ; 5-10 minutes or medical consultative discussion and review. $75

-AZ-99-002 = Peer to Peer interprofessional telephone consultations between treating physician or medical provider and Peer Reviewer; 11-30 minutes of medical consultative discussion and review. $100
+AZ-99-002 = Peer to Peer interprofessional telephone consultations between treating physician or medical provider and Peer Reviewer; 11-30 minutes of medical consultative discussion and review. $100o

-24. Where can explanations regarding add-on Codes and codes exempt from modifier -51 be found?
+Where can the explanations regarding Add-on Codes and Codes Exempt from Modifier -51 be found?

 Previously the AMA Professional Edition CPT® (current procedural terminology) used the symbols * and ** throughout the CPT® to indicate codes which were add-on codes or codes that are exempt from Modifier -51.
-These codes are now indicated on Appendix D Summary of CPT Add-on codes 2016 and Appendix E Summary of CPT codes EXEMPT from Modifier -51 for 2016.
-Appendix D and Appendix E are attached to the 2016/2017 Arizona Physician’s and Pharmaceutical Fee Schedule Tables.
-Please click here.
+These codes are now indicated on Appendix D Summary of CPT Add-on codes 2017 and Appendix E Summary of CPT codes EXEMPT from Modifier -51 for 2017.